Management of patients with chronic cerebrovascular pathology against the background of metabolic syndrome and diabetes mellitus

 Announcement:

-Chronic cerebrovascular diseases, especially against the background of metabolic syndrome and diabetes mellitus, are one of the key problems of modern medicine.
-In this video, leading specialists Evgeniya Viktorovna Yekusheva and Veronika Nikolaevna Shishkova analyze pathogenesis, diagnostics and modern approaches to therapy, paying special attention to the role of obesity, insulin resistance and cognitive impairment.
+Chronic cerebrovascular diseases, especially those associated with metabolic syndrome and diabetes, are one of the key challenges in modern medicine.
+In this video, leading specialists Evgeniya Viktorovna Yekusheva and Veronika Nikolaevna Shishkova discuss the pathogenesis, diagnosis, and modern approaches to treatment, paying particular attention to the role of obesity, insulin resistance, and cognitive impairment.

 Main topics:

-• Relevance of the problem: metabolic syndrome (obesity, hypertension, diabetes) is a key risk factor for chronic brain damage.
-Every fourth person in developed countries suffers from it, and forecasts indicate a 50% increase in cases in the next 20 years.
+• Relevance: Metabolic syndrome (obesity, hypertension, diabetes) is a key risk factor for chronic brain damage.
+It affects one in four people in developed countries, and projections indicate a 50% increase in cases over the next 20 years.

-• Pathogenesis: Systemic inflammation, insulin resistance and endothelial dysfunction lead to microangiopathy, lacunar infarctions and cognitive impairment.
-Neurological disorders are detected in 95% of obese patients.
+• Pathogenesis: Systemic inflammation, insulin resistance, and endothelial dysfunction lead to microangiopathy, lacunar infarctions, and cognitive impairment.
+Neurological disorders are found in 95% of obese patients.

-• The role of obesity: abdominal obesity is a risk marker even with a normal BMI.
-An increase in waist circumference by 1 cm increases the likelihood of cardiovascular complications.
+• The role of obesity: Abdominal obesity is a risk marker even with a normal BMI.
+A 1 cm increase in waist circumference increases the risk of cardiovascular complications.

 • Cognitive impairment: the tip of the iceberg of cerebrovascular pathology.
-Manifested by a decrease in memory, executive functions and psychomotor speed, but often remains underestimated.
+It manifests as a decline in memory, executive functions, and psychomotor speed, but often remains underdiagnosed.

 • Therapy: